solliancenet/azure-machine-learning-service-labs/lab-6/azure-notebooks/README.md

 In this exercise you will use a previously trained model using the Azure Machine Learning SDK and deploy it along with a scoring script to an image.
 This model will score temperature telemetry data for anomalies.
 In a subsequent exercise, you will deploy this module to your IoT Edge device to perform scoring on the device.
 1. Return to Azure Notebooks and `06_deploy_to_iot_edge.ipynb`.
 2. In Step 1, you will create a new or retrieve an existing Azure Machine Learning Workspace as has been demonstrated in previous labs.
 Execute Step 1.
 3. With a Workspace in hand you are ready to build a container that wraps your model.
 This consists of three steps- creating a ContainerImage, registering the Model and creating an Image.
-Select and execute Step 2 and wait for it to complete.
+Execute Step 2 and wait for it to complete.
 When it is finished you will have a Docker container image that you will be able to deploy to your IoT Edge device.

 ## Exercise 5 - Deploy the modules
 In this exercise you will deploy 2 modules to your IoT Edge device.
 One is a telemetry generator that will produce simulated temperature readings and the other will be an Azure Machine Learning module that will perform anomaly detection.